Definition: long and thin rods made of monocrystalline materials

 An alternative method for faster growth is edge-defined film-fed growth (EFG).
 Here, the growth material is supplied through one or several capillaries e.g. in a molybdenum die, the diameter of which essentially determines the obtained fiber diameter.
 Compared with laser-heated growth, film-fed growth can be more easily used for growing multiple fibers at the same time, but has the disadvantage of contaminating the fibers with material from the die.

 A variant of the film-fed growth is the micro-pulling-down (μ-PD) method, where the crystal is pulled downwards.
 As in the conventional film-fed growth method, the molten fresh material is supplied through a thin channel into the growth zone.
+If the process is well controlled, one can achieve the monocrystalline structure of the fiber, although that quality is obviously lost when the source material melts.

 Materials for Single-crystal Fibers